gaehlerm/SoftwareEngineering/README.md

 If the user of this code wants to add another city, we have to do this within our own code inside the class `Cities`.
 We have to *modify* the class `Cities`.
 This is the opposite of what the OCP want to achieve.
 The OCP want to separate the user code from the interface.

 Instead we can create an interface `City` and implement it for every city we are interested in.
 We are free to add an additional city if we want to.
 We don't have to change any existing class or interface.
-Instead we can create a new class to extend the implementation of the city interface.
+Instead we can create a new object to extend the implementation of the city interface.
 The code below obeys the OCP.

 ```py
 from abc import ABC, abstractmethod